Advanced-Rocketry/AdvancedRocketry/README.md

 - Orbital factories
 - rovers (maybe? need a use)
 - collection of materials from gas giants
-- collection of materials from asteroids
 - docking (maybe..)
 - planetary mapping system (feasible?)
 - more Satellites
-    - mining Satellite
     - Weather control satellite
-    - energy collection satellite
     - mapping satellite (feasible?)
-    - ore scanning satallite
 - clean rooms
 - research tree (possible use for planetary data, hire villagers as scientists for you lab!)
 - supports for more power systems
 - remove RF dependance
 - planets actually moving in their orbits
 - Railguns to transfer goods between planets and stations
-- stations with day/night cycles
 - stations can be positioned over certain locations on planets
 - colony management system (seed testificates throughout the universe?)
 - config for mapping dims added by other mods to planets
-- Gravity generators for space stations, local areas on planets
+- Gravity generators for local areas on planets
 - ground based telescopes
         - water detectors (increases info on %dry) space only
         - chemical detectors (increases chance of finding planets rich in certain ores) space only